ChihyenOu/Multilingual-ORL/CrossLanguageOPMining-bert-2languageTrain-PGNAdapter-zh-en/README.md

 ### This code is for bilingual training on Chinese and English data.

-- the model is without PGN-Adapter
+- the model is with PGN-Adapter
 - run this code: `sh runme_baseline.sh`